weaveworks/weave-gitops-docs/docs/getting-started.md

 Forwarding from 127.0.0.1:9898 -> 9898
 Forwarding from [::1]:9898 -> 9898
 ```
+NB: This command does not return.

 Now you can browse [http://localhost:9898](http://localhost:9898)

+Use CTRL+C to cancel the `kubectl port-forward` command to continue with your command prompt.

 ### See GitOps reconciliation